chaoshangcs/EAGCN/README.md

 # EAGCN
-This is a PyTorch implementation of the paper "Edge Attention based Multi-relational Graph Convolutional Networks", which is submitted to KDD 2018.
+This is a PyTorch implementation of the paper "Edge Attention based Multi-relational Graph Convolutional Networks".

 ## Installation